 Odd Hours: I love it.
 I hate the mornings.
 I’m like a zombie at 9 am.
 Give me the late shift every time.

 Favorite Philly Athlete: Charles Barkley.
 Sir Charles is the man.
 Big man taking it coast to coast and dunking on you.
 Not afraid to fight, speaks his mind, and is funny doing so.

 Dream Assignment: Covering an Eagles Super Bowl win.
 This city would absolutely go nuts.

 Family Ties: Me and Don live around the corner from each other.
 I get to go by his house, eat his food, and watch TV whenever I want.
 We haven’t lived close to each other in a long time so it feels great to be able to hang out all the time.
 It’s dope!

 Social Media Handle: @seanbellfox29

-photography By Michael Persico; Location: AKA Washington Square
+Photography by: photography By Michael Persico; Location: AKA Washington Square